 Today is one of those days when I just feel sad, which I tell myself at first is for seemingly no reason, even though if I allow myself to think about it, there are many reasons.
 I just don’t want to think about them.
 I don’t want to feel sad.
 Which I know, intellectually, is counterproductive, I know if I just let it out, it would probably pass, and in trying to avoid what I already feel, I am just prolonging it.
 And I probably never would have articulated this outside of writing to you.

 I really, really, really wish you were here.
 I wish I could spend Christmas with you.
 I wish you could help me.
-I wish someone who is still alive who I miss would surprise the hell out of me by putting aside their selfish fears and giving a damn about healing the pain they cause.
+I wish someone who is still alive who I miss would surprise the hell out of me by putting aside their selfish fears and give a damn about healing the pain they cause.
 I wish a lot of things, and feel sadder thinking about them, because imagining the people I miss actually acting to help me and not hurt me feels unlikelier than you returning from the dead.

 I don’t know whether that I miss them is a reflection of self-loathing or, you know, “the voices of my better angels.”
 I tend to err on the side of the latter, because I think one of the worst things we allow to arise from people behaving unkindly is choosing to kill off our own kindness.